epfl-ada/ada-2023-project-learningthesecretsofdata/README.md

 If the API call fails to return a value for the revenue, we remove the entry.
 We also format the release date to integer and sort the data by revenue.

 ### Data Visualization

 We use a GitHub page to present our results.
 The plots are interactive and were created using the `plotly` library.
 Notably, we used a world map with the number of composers per country to answer the question 4.
 We also used pie charts, bar charts, line plots, and more.
 Everything is interactive!

+### Data Processing

+We utilize the [OpenAI API](https://platform.openai.com/docs/introduction) to assist us in processing data.
+Specifically, in order to address one of our research questions, we require a method to convert locations into countries.
+For instance, the input "New York City, New York, United States of America" should be associated with the output "United States."
+Additionally, various location variations should be standardized to the same country name; for example, both "USA" and "United States" should be mapped to "United States."
+To achieve this mapping, we provide the GPT-4 model with our dataset through an API request, asking it to provide a mapping dictionary.
+The resulting dictionary is then transformed into a new dataframe and saved in our repository as `mapping_locations_to_country.csv`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>